Reading Branch real ale pubs

 9 Bridge Street

-Brewed on site by their American Brewmaster, Jeff, Zerodegrees makes an eclectic (and award-winning) range of both core and speciality beers.
+Brewed on site, Zerodegrees makes an eclectic (and award-winning) range of both core and speciality beers.
 All of their core beers are made on site, with the brewhouse and other kit easily visible behind the bar and within the restaurant.
-Once a month Jeff will have on one or more of his own speciality beers, along with a couple from the other 3 locations (London, Bristol & Cardiff).
+Once a month the brewer will have on one or more of their own speciality beers, along with a couple from the other 3 locations (London, Bristol & Cardiff).
 All brewed-on-site beers are served unfiltered, unpasteurised, and cold, from serving tanks.
 Meanwhile the specialities from the other sites are served from keg.
 The beers are well paired with their award winning pizzas and fresh kilo pot of mussels which are served all day and evening.
-Happy Hour is Monday to Friday from 4 to 7 PM (£3 pints for core beers).
+Happy Hour is Monday to Friday from 4 to 7 PM (£3 pints for core beers - not in December).

 - Alehouse moc.gnidaeresuohelaeht@seiriuqne(0118) 950 8119 2 Broad Street Reading RG1 2BH